-And you want to live as unique as you are - independently and individually, cultivate the style that defines your life.
+And you want to live as unique as you are - independently and individually you cultivate the style that defines your life.

 We see ourselves as gold miners, flaneurs and conaisseurs - we are the magazine with a special view of extraordinary people, objects and places.

-We dig in the mines for the special, stroll with you through the great world of design and art, are connoisseurs for culinary art and travel - we want to make you want to enjoy yourself.
+We mine the mines for the special, stroll with you through the great world of design and art, are connoisseurs for culinary art and travel - we want to make you want to enjoy yourself.